 According to Google Finance, a 1 million rupiah investment in 2008 would have bought you 20,000 Matahari shares, which are now worth 5,975 rupiah each.
 So, you would have turned IDR 1,000,000 into IDR 119,500,000, or 119.5 million rupiah!

 In the breakdown below, gain-loss figures do not include dividends, interest, distributions or fees except on cash accounts.

 Stock: Matahari Department Store Tbk PT (IDX: LPPF)

 Last Price: IDR 5,975

 Total Return: +11,960%

-If you’re looking to invest in the next Apple or considering putting some money in the stock market, experienced investors like Warren Buffett suggest you start carefully.
+If you’re looking to find the next Amazon (led by Jeff Bezos) or considering putting some money in the stock market, experienced investors like Warren Buffett suggest you start carefully.

 Begin with index funds, they say, which hold every stock in an index, offer low turnover rates, attendant fees and tax bills, and fluctuate with the market to eliminate the risk of picking individual stocks.